793rd Military Police Battalion: Basra

-Because of the height of escalation from the Battle of Basra, the Iraqi Army and the British Military needed American military assistance including Military Police units to assist in the conflict against the Mahdi Army, led by Muqtada Al-Sadr.
-Multiple Units were either redeployed from their current Bases to Basra, or they had their orders changed as they were on the verge of deploying to theater.
-The 793rd MP battalion was chosen to transfer to Basra to take full operational command of the MP Units down there whose duties were security in the town, as well as training the Iraqi National Police in the area.
+Because of the height of escalation from the Battle of Basra, the Iraqi Army and the British military needed American military assistance including military police units to assist in the conflict against the Mahdi Army, led by Muqtada Al-Sadr.
+Multiple units were either redeployed from their current bases to Basra, or they had their orders changed as they were on the verge of deploying to theater.
+The 793rd MP battalion was chosen to transfer to Basra to take full operational command of the MP units down there whose duties were security in the town, as well as training the Iraqi National Police in the area.
 The battalion redeployed from Baghdad to Basra on 26 December 2008; the battalion's birthday.
-Upon arrival, the battalion was in charge of the 21st MP Company(Airborne) from Ft.
-Bragg, North Carolina, the 266th MP Company from Virginia, the 2228th MP Company, Louisiana Army National Guard, and a Field Artillery Battery, Charlie Battery, 1st battalion, 21st Field Artillery Regiment, 41st Fires Brigade from Ft.
-Hood, Texas that was performing Provisional Police work.
+Upon arrival, the battalion was in charge of the 21st MP Company(Airborne) from Fort Bragg, North Carolina, the 266th MP Company from Virginia, the 2228th MP Company, Louisiana Army National Guard, and a Field Artillery Battery, Charlie Battery, 1st battalion, 21st Field Artillery Regiment, 41st Fires Brigade from Fort Hood, Texas, that was performing Provisional Police work.
 Over time, Units were redeploying back to their home station, and the battalion gained the 178th MP Company, Georgia Army National Guard, and the 810th MP Company Army Reserve from Tampa, Florida.
-The battalion also took command of a Camp on COB Basra and were in charge of all facilities and occupants to include 3 battalions from the British Army: one battalion from the Princess of Wales's Royal Regiment, a battalion from the Royal Tank Regiment, and a battalion from the Yorkshire Regiment.
-The battalion was initially under the command of 20th Armoured Brigade (United Kingdom)(The Iron Fist), British Army, and Multi-National Division-South East(MND-SE).
-As the British Forces were pulling out of Iraq, the battalion was attached to the 2nd BCT, 4th Infantry Division and the 8th Military Police Brigade HQ's and the 34th Infantry Division "Red Bull", the first National Guard Division HQ deployed to Iraq, in the Newly formed, Multi-National Division-South, which combined South East with part of Center South.
-The battalion was relieved of duty by the provincial formed Task Force South which would take command of all MP Functions and units until the 231st MP battalion, Alabama Army National Guard came to take command.
-The battalion returned to Bamberg, Germany at the end of June, 2009; 5 days short of a 16-month deployment.
+The battalion also took command of a camp on COB Basra and were in charge of all facilities and occupants to include 3 battalions from the British Army: one battalion from the Princess of Wales's Royal Regiment, a battalion from the Royal Tank Regiment, and a battalion from the Yorkshire Regiment.
+The battalion was initially under the command of 20th Armoured Brigade (United Kingdom)(The Iron Fist), British Army, and Multi-National Division-South East (MND-SE).
+As the British forces were pulling out of Iraq, the battalion was attached to the 2nd BCT, 4th Infantry Division and the 8th Military Police Brigade HQs and the 34th Infantry Division "Red Bull", the first National Guard Division HQ deployed to Iraq, in the newly formed, Multi-National Division-South, which combined South East with part of Center South.
+The battalion was relieved of duty by the provincial formed Task Force South which would take command of all MP functions and units until the 231st MP battalion, Alabama Army National Guard came to take command.
+The battalion returned to Bamberg, Germany at the end of June, 2009; five days short of a 16-month deployment.